RobertTalbert/discretecs/MTH225-Winter2025/assignments/Application Analysis April 16 reattempt solutions.md

 | F   | F   | F   | F               |  T   | F                      | F   |

 In this argument, **the premises are never true simultaneously**.
 Therefore **this argument is considered valid** because the definition of a "valid" argument is based on the conditional statement that *if* the premises are true, *then* the conclusion is true; this conditional statement has a hypothesis that is always false, therefore the conditional statement is true.

+Put differently: An argument is *invalid* if there is a situation (row in the truth table) where the premises are true but the conclusion is false.
+That never happens here because the premises are never true in the same row.
+Therefore the argument fails to be invalid, e.g. the argument is valid.

 1. .
    - (a) Based on the descriptions above, he truth tables for NAND and NOT are: